Showing Paywalls

 - The SDK retrieves your campaign settings from the dashboard on app launch.

-- When a placement is called that belongs to a campaign, rules are evaluated on device and the user enters an experiment — this means there’s no delay between registering a placement and presenting a paywall.
+- When a placement is called that belongs to a campaign, audiences are evaluated on device and the user enters an experiment — this means there’s no delay between registering a placement and presenting a paywall.

 - If it’s the first time a user is entering an experiment, a paywall is decided for the user based on the percentages you set in the dashboard